Ficool

 His father carried Tuziku home on his back as his mother and sister followed closely behind.

-They arrived at their house and gently laid him in bed.
+Soon after, they arrived at their house and gently laid him in bed.

 "What happened out there, kiddo?" his father asked, while his mother and sister stared anxiously.